 Cross-Border Landlord Tax Glossary

 The terms a cross-border landlord actually runs into — defined in plain language.
 If you own Canadian property as a non-resident, you'll meet NR4, NR6, Part XIII, and Section 216.
 If you're a Canadian who owns a US rental, it's Schedule E, T1135, and FIRPTA.
-Each definition below links to the full guide or calculator.
+Each term links to its full definition, guide, and calculator.

 NR4

-An NR4 is the Canadian information slip a payer or agent files to report amounts paid or credited to a non-resident — including gross rent and the Part XIII tax withheld on it.
-It is filed every year, and both the slip and the NR4 summary are due by March 31 following the calendar year.
+NR4 slip / CRA guide T4061The Canadian information slip a payer or agent files each year to report gross rent paid to a non-resident and the Part XIII tax withheld on it.
+Due March 31.

-Who it applies to: A non-resident who owns Canadian rental property (via their Canadian agent).
+Who it applies to: A non-resident who owns Canadian rental property (filed by their Canadian agent).

 NR6